Teichlab/celltypist/README.md

 ```

 ### 1.2.
 Download all available models
 The models serve as the basis for cell type predictions.
-Each model is on average 3 megabytes (MB).
+Each model is on average 1 megabyte (MB).
 We thus encourage the users to download all of them.
 ```python
 #Download all the available models from the remote Sanger server.
 models.download_models()